Pork Chop with Apples with Cinnamon

 • Swap the fruit: if apples aren’t your thing, try making this recipe with chopped-up pears or whole cranberries.
 If these fruits aren’t in season (i.e. if you’re making this in a summer month), try peaches!

-How to make Apple Pork Chops with Cinnamon
+How to Make Cinnamon Apple Pork Chops

 For being such a flavorful, impressive main meal component, the process here is actually super simple.
 Here’s how you’ll bring it all together: